chkrishnaa/Currency-Converter/README.md

-This currency converter app provides a clean and modern interface that makes converting money between different countries simple and intuitive.
-At the top, users can enter the amount they want to convert, followed by two dropdown menus—one for the source currency and one for the target currency.
-Each dropdown is enhanced with a country flag icon 🇺🇸🇮🇳, making it easier to quickly recognize currencies at a glance.
-The center also includes a swap/flip button 🔁, allowing users to instantly reverse the currency direction without manually changing both fields.

-Once the currencies and amount are selected, users can tap the “Get Exchange Rate” button to fetch the latest conversion value.
-The result appears neatly below, showing the exact conversion in a clear and bold format—e.g., 100 USD = 9002.51 INR.
-The overall design combines a glassy card effect with a futuristic background, creating a stylish and user-friendly experience.
-The interface not only looks visually appealing but also ensures smooth usability for anyone who wants quick and accurate currency conversions.
+🖼️ App Overview

+This currency converter provides a clean, modern interface designed for simplicity and speed.
+Users can:

+Enter the amount at the top

+Choose the source and target currencies using flag-enhanced dropdowns

+Tap the swap/flip button to reverse direction instantly

+Press Get Exchange Rate to fetch real-time conversion data

+The results are displayed in a bold and clear format:
+100 USD = 9002.51 INR

+Combined with smooth transitions, a glass-effect card, and a futuristic background, it delivers a premium user experience.